Iheb-AG/nvim_configuration/README.md

-## What i can after setting this configuration ?
+## What's this configuration for ?

 - Python development
 - ...